vshotarov/lamya/docs/source/get-started.rst

 Creating a website, while using the content tree only
 -----------------------------------------------------
-The last way of using pygeon to create your site, is to only utilize the :mod:`pygeon.content_tree` module, which is only desirable if you have incredibly specific and non-standard requirements for your website.
+The last way of using lamya to create your site, is to only utilize the :mod:`lamya.content_tree` module, which is only desirable if you have incredibly specific and non-standard requirements for your website.

 What that means is you will be able to do similar things to what we did above